FlowSs/PMT/README.md

 * `plot_posterior.py`
 * `plot_results/`

-To calculate the posterior distribution as we detailed in Section III.B-C, after calculating/putting accuracy files in the correct directory in `raw_data/`, one can execute `plot_posterior.py`.
+To calculate the posterior distribution as we detailed in Section 5.1-3, after calculating/putting accuracy files in the correct directory in `raw_data/`, one can execute `plot_posterior.py`.
 This will generate a figure of the same type as Figure 3 from our paper.